mbubel/employee-summary/README.md

 You can use this project to conveniently create a team.

  # CONTRIBUTION:
-Fork the repo and put in a pull request
+Fork the repo and put in a pull request.

 # TEST:
 Attached is a link for a video tutorial.